naim-prog/soundcloud-py/README.md

 # soundcloud-py

-Soundcloud API Wrapped for Python, simple and with only 1 file This is a Wrapped API that it is used from soundcloud web browser, its is subjected to changes
+Soundcloud API Wrapped for Python, simple and with only 1 file

+This is a Wrapped API that it is used from soundcloud web browser, its is subjected to changes and `NOT OFFICIAL`

 ## Installation